What is the difference between vacancy and real vacancy - and why do you need to look at both?

 To clarify real vacancy, we start with a term many people are comfortable with: vacancy.
 A vacancy, or a vacant property, is an unrented property in the portfolio that for some reason does not have a tenant at the moment.

-The reason may be that there is some kind of maintenance such as a refurbishment or renovation that prevents the object from being rented out - or that it is just a difficult-to-rent object that currently has no interested parties.
-This is important to keep in mind when we move on to genuine vacancy.
+The reason could be that there is some kind of maintenance going on, such as a refurbishment or renovation, which prevents the property from being rented out - or that it is just a hard-to-let property that currently has no interested parties.
+“Vacancy” thus refers to both blocked objects AND those objects that could be rented out, but are not at the moment.

 What is real vacancy?